Intermittent Fasting and Menstruation for Active Females

 There are a lot of nuances to intermittent fasting for women due to the impact this style of eating can have on overall hormonal balance and stress in the body.
 Intermittent fasting for blood sugar regulation in individuals with type 2 diabetes looks different than intermittent fasting for female athletes and thus intermittent fasting and menstruation.

-Some of the details you need to consider about fasting for women include its impact on hormones, your period, athletic performance, and more so that you can make an educated decision about the safety of fasting for YOU and YOUR body (not your best friend Sally!)
+Some of the details you need to consider about fasting for women include its impact on hormones, fasting on your period, athletic performance, and more so that you can make an educated decision about the safety of fasting for YOU and YOUR body (not your best friend Sally!)

 Listen, what works for one person, does not always work for another, and that’s ok!